davidescus/10minFor300Gb/README.md

 #  10minutesFor300GB

+### Description:
+- Able to generate *300GB* of random data and store them in less than *10 minutes*
+- Infrastructure as code
+- Horizontal scale
+- Implement new cloud provider with minimum effort
+- Use only open source technologies

 ### Requirements:
 * Scaleway account (https://scaleway.com)
 * Linux OS (tested on 18.04)
 * Terraform already install (tested on 0.11.11 version)

-### Description:
-- Able to generate *300GB* of random data and store them in less than *10 minutes*
-- Infrastructure as code (Project must be able for replication and deploy to new cloud provider with minimum effort
-- Use only open source technologies

 ### How it works:
 ``` cd infrastructure/scaleway/